Nutdat/folder/README.md

-Folder Package
+## Folder Package
+---

-This Go package provides easy and persistent folder management for your projects.
+Go package provides easy and persistent folder management for your projects.
 It automatically creates, remembers, and restores folders inside a hidden `.Nutdat` base directory.
 Folder metadata is cached in a JSON file, ensuring your folder structure survives restarts.
----

 Features